 It is a common theme that when you receive a call from your bank or utility providers, for example, telling you that for your data protection they must take you through security so they can identify you.
 Stop right there!
 They called you!
 It is your responsibility to identify them.

 Most of these calls come from unknown or blocked numbers.
 Where you can identify the number, it is often from a pool of numbers which you would most likely not recognise.
 If they call you, how are you expected to identify them if they refuse to speak with you until you have confirmed your name and given them your date of birth, along with whatever information they require?

 - When someone calls you, you often have no way to verify their identity

-- The information provided for the purpose of identity confirmation can be used to impersonate you.
+- Fraudsters can use the information provided for identity confirmation to impersonate you